 A great choice, if you're looking for something a bit more hands-on or a make your own approach; is the farmers market!
 Just bring your basket, some music and a blanket.
-Trinity Bellwoods has a farmers market Tuesday with local farmers and fresh produce which is always a yummy choice you can feel good about!
+Trinity Bellwoods has a farmers market every Tuesday (May to October) where local farmers, growers, chefs, and foodies commune and sell fresh, sustainable, naturally grown, and certified organic goodness.
+Locally grown produce is a yummy choice you can feel good about!
 Grab a basket of fresh Ontario Strawberries, some apples, carrots and you're good to go!
 The farmers market is located at the corner of Dundas and Shaw.
 (Photo courtesy of the DailyHive)

 Another local option is The Lucky Penny, located at Shaw and Lobb Street.
 You can order up to six items at the walk-up window, or you could pre-order beforehand.
 Make a cute charcuterie board, with some drinks, fruits.

 Need a little caffeine fix?
 On Queen Street, there’s the legendary White Squirrel Coffee, named of course after the famous White Squirrels of Trinity Bellwoods.
 We love that they support local and environmentally-conscious producers & suppliers.
-Also, if the line is too long, check out Sam’s Coffee it's on the same block.
+Also, if the line is too long, check out Sam James Coffee Bar around the corner.
 Hey, why not try both?